-Now with 12 children to feed Yossi needs every grain of barley he can get, both to feed his children and also pay his bills.
+Now with 12 children to feed Yossi needs every grain of barley he can get, both to feed his children and also to pay his bills.
 Yossi basically cannot afford to lose his crop because back in ancient times, if you lost your crop, you have to pay your bills somehow and people ended up getting sold into slavery.
 Amos talks about this.
 In fact, the rules for slavery are written in the Torah.
 This is something that did happen.
-If people were not able to bring in their crops, they were not able to pay their bills, and they would have to sell their land until the Year of the Jubilee.
+If people were not able to bring in their crop, they were not able to pay their bills, and they would have to sell their land until the Year of the Jubilee.
 It is a very serious thing.

 Well, where Yossi lives the barley just happens to ripen early.
-Because of this, Yossi wants to bring the Wave Sheaf, so he can present the Wave Sheaf, and then the harvest can be sanctified.
+Because of this, Yossi wants to bring the Wave Sheaf, so he can present the Wave Sheaf and then the harvest can be sanctified.
 So that then he can bring in his crop while the barley is still in the head.
 But now check this out.
-Abib of God says he can only do so if his field is mostly level, he has very fine soil, high-quality soil, with no hills, and they want the crop to come ripe all at about the same time.
+Abib of God says he can only do so if his field is mostly level, he has very fine soil, high quality soil, with no hills, and they want the crop to come ripe all at about the same time.
 Otherwise, Abib of God says Yossi cannot bring the Omer because his field is not qualified.

 Well, if Yossi happens to receive his inheritance down on the flat land near Gaza and the Mediterranean, look He is got a beautiful field.
-So, Yossi’s going to wait for the first crescent sliver of the new moon, and then Yossi will have already come to inspect his barley field.
+So, Yossi’s going to wait for the first crescent sliver of the new moon and then Yossi will have already come to inspect his barley field.
 And look, it is a beautiful field.
 So, what does Abib of God say?
 Can Yossi Cohen present the Omer offering so he can harvest his crop on time?

 Hey!
 Good job Yossi!
 You must be a good fellow; you received an inheritance in Israel on the flattened level.
 But there is a problem with that, only about maybe a seventh or an eighth of the land in Israel is like that.
 Most of the ground as we mentioned is very hilly.

-So, what if you are one of the seven-eighths of the Israelites who just happens to receive your inheritance on ground where there are hills?
-Well, you would wait for the first crescent sliver of the new moon, and Yossi’s has already inspected his crop and things are ready to harvest.
+So, what if you are one of the seven eighths of the Israelites who just happens to receive your inheritance on ground where there are hills?
+Well, you would wait for the first crescent sliver of the new moon and Yossi’s has already inspected his crop and things are ready to harvest.
 But what does Abib of God say?
 Can he harvest his crop in order to pay his bills, so he does not have to sell his family into slavery?
 Oh!
 Oh no!
 Yossi, oh, you bad man you!
 You received an inheritance with hills on it.
 You deserve to lose your crop, Yossi.
 Oh, what a bad, bad man.
 Oh well!

 Okay, so, Yossi’s moving around now, he is got another inheritance.
 Hey, check this out, there are no hills this time.
 Yossi’s got a flattened level piece of ground.
 Let us take a look.
 We wait for the first crescent sliver of the new moon and Yossi has already come to inspect the ground.
 Let us find out, will Aviv of God let him offer the Wave Sheaf offering?
 Oh no!
 Yossi, oh!
 You forgot!
 Listen Yossi, you see where the barley is lighter color in one spot than in the other spots?
-You see how the barley is green farther back and it is more yellowish upfront.
+You see how the barley is green farther back and it is more yellowish up front.
 Oh, Yossi, you know your barley field is not ripening uniformly, you deserve to lose your crop.
 Yossi, oh, you bad, bad man!

 Well, okay.
-So, maybe Yossi, maybe he receives his inheritance down in someplace like the Jordan River Valley.
+So, maybe Yossi, maybe he receives his inheritance down in some place like the Jordan River Valley.
 So, it is flat, and it is level, and everything seems to be ripening more or less uniformly.
 But you know, there are a lot of rocks in the soil.
 We are going to wait until the first crescent of silver of the new moon.
-Yossi and his wife, have already inspected the barley.
+Yossi and his wife, they have already inspected the barley.
 What is it going to be?
-Is the Abib of God going to let them harvest their crops, so they can pay their bills and do not have to sell themselves and their family into slavery?
+Is the Abib of God going to let them harvest their crops, so they can pay their bills and do not have to sell themselves and their family into

 Oh, no!
 Yossi!
 You have got too many rocks in the soil down in the Jordan River Valley.
 You cannot grow barley crops there, that fields not qualified!
 What are you thinking Yossi?
 Oh, Yossi, Yossi, Yossi.
 What a… oh my, Yossi.
 When are you ever going to learn?